-How to take on Suicune the Aurora Pokémon
+How to take on Suicune in Pokémon Go

 In more practical terms, Suicune leaves a lot to be desired.
 It just really cannot compete with other, far more readily available Water types.
 While it's possible Niantic could shake that up somehow, for now, it's mostly just an addition to your Pokédex.
 At least the extra Candy will be useful for powering up Shadow Suicune.

 As a pure Water type, Suicune takes double damage from Grass and Electric moves.
 What Suicune has going for it though, are a wide range of potential moves.
-Suicune's movepool includes Water, Ice, Psychic, and Dark type moves, meaning there's a good chance it will have moves that are super effective against a lot of its counters.
-However, there are both Electric and Grass type Mega Evolutions available now, so that will impact your Raid party.
+Suicune's movepool includes Water, Ice, Psychic, and Dark type moves, meaning Electric type counters are generally a safer bet.
+However, sincer there are both Electric and Grass type Mega Evolutions available now, there are winning strategies for both.

 Zekrom

-Beating out both Mega Evolved Pokémon on the list, as well as all but a few Shadow Pokémon, the mascot of Pokémon White, Zekrom is the best counter for Suicune.
-Unfortunately, this Legenday Pokémon has only had a single run in Raids and it was during a global pandemic, so many players don't even have one much less the Candy to power it up.
+The mascot of Pokémon White Zekrom is an excellent counter for Suicune.
+Unfortunately, this Legenday Pokémon hasn't been available many time, so many players don't even have one much less the Candy to power it up.
 As a Dragon and Electric type, it takes double damage from Ice, but half from Water.
 Charge Beam and Wild Charge are the moves you'll want your Zekrom to know for this Raid.

 Mega Venusaur

-The Mega Evolution of Gen I's Grass type starter, Mega Venusaur performs very well in this Raid even before you consider the boost it gives to other Grass types on the field.
+The Mega Evolution of Gen I's Grass type starter, Mega Venusaur performs very well in this raid even before you consider the boost it gives to other Grass types on the field.
 As a Grass and Poison type, it takes double damage from both Ice and Psychic, while taking half damage from Water.
 While Mega Venusaur performs great in a vacuum, it really shines when paired with other Grass types, so if you can safely coordinate with your fellow Trainers, do so.
 Any Venusaur coming to this Raid should know Vine Whip and Frenzy Plant.

 Mega Ampharos

-Although Mega Ampharos doesn't perform quite as well as Mega Venusaur, it's still an excellent counter for Suicune.
+Although Mega Ampharos doesn't perform quite as well as Mega Manectric or Mega Venusaur, it's still an excellent counter for Suicune.
 As an Electric and Dragon type, it resists Water but takes super effective damage from Ice.
 Its first stage, Mareep has been featured in a number of events, including a Community Day so odds are you have at least a couple Ampharos already powered up.
 If possible to coordinate with your fellow Raiders, it will boost other Electric types on the field.
-If you're bringing Mega Ampharos to this fight, however, you do not want its Dragon type moves.
-Instead, you'll want Volt Switch and Zap Cannon.
+If you're bringing Mega Ampharos to this fight, you'll want it to know Volt Switch and Zap Cannon.

+Another of the Legendary Beasts from Johto, Raikou is a great counter for Suicune.
+Having been made available in raids several times, as a Research Breakthrough Reward encounter, and even as a Shadow Pokémon, most players have at least one or two already powered up.
+As a pure Electric type, Raikou has no weaknesses that Suicune can exploit either.
+If you're bringing Raikou to this fight, you'll want Thunder Shock for the fast attack and Wild Charge for the charged attack.

 Electivire

-The final evolution of Gen I's Electabuzz, Electivire performs very well in this Raid.
+The Sinnoh Stone evolution of Gen I's Electabuzz, Electivire performs very well in this Raid.
 As a pure Electric type, it has no relevant resistances or weaknesses.
-It's super accessible, having been featured in events, including Community Day, having a baby stage, Elekid, often hatched from Eggs, and Electabuzz being in the game from day one.
+It's super accessible, having been featured in events, including Community Day, having a baby stage, Elekid, often hatched from eggs, and Electabuzz being in the game from day one.
 Thunder Shock and Wild Charge are the best moves for this Raid.

-Another of the Legendary Beasts from Johto, Raikou is a great counter for Suicune.
-Having been made available in Raids several times, as a Research Breakthrough Reward encounter, and even as a Shadow Pokémon, most players have at least one or two already powered up.
-As a pure Electric type, Raikou has no weaknesses that Suicune can exploit either.
-If you're bringing Raikou to this fight, you'll want Volt Switch for the fast attack and Wild Charge for the charged attack.
+The final evolution of Gen I's Magnemite, Magnezone performs very well in this Raid.
+As an Electric and Steel type, it resists Ice and Psychic attacks and has no weaknesses Suicune can exploit.
+Although it requires a Magnetic Lure Module and 125 Candy to fully evolve, Magnemite is fairly common and has been since the start of the game, so you probably have at least one already powered up.
+If you're bringing Magnezone to this fight you'll want it to know Spark and Wild Charge.

 Zapdos

 One of the Gen I Legendary birds, Zapdos performs very well in this Raid.
 As a Flying and Electric type, Ice attacks do double damage to Zapdos so moveset is important.
-Fortunately, Zapdos are plentiful, having been featured in Raids, events, Research Breakthrough Reward encounters, and as a Shadow Pokémon, so many players have entire teams of Zapdos.
+Fortunately, Zapdos are plentiful, having been featured in raids, events, Research Breakthrough Reward encounters, and as a Shadow Pokémon, so many players have entire teams of Zapdos.
 Thunder Shock and Thunderbolt are the moves you'll want for this Raid.

-The final evolution of Gen I's Magnemite, Magnezone performs very well in this Raid.
-As an Electric and Steel type, it resists Ice and Psychic attacks and has no weaknesses Suicune can exploit.
-Although it requires a Sinnoh Stone and 125 Candy to fully evolve, Magnemite is fairly common and has been since the start of the game, so you probably have at least one already powered up.
-If you're bringing Magnezone to this fight you'll want it to know Spark and Wild Charge.

 Roserade

 Originally enountered in the Sinnoh region of Gen IV, Roserade is a great counter for Suicune.
 This Grass and Poison type does take double damage from Ice and Psychic, but it only takes half damage from Water.
-Its first stage, Roselia is fairly common and will even be featured in a Community Day during Suicune's run.
+Its first stage, Roselia is fairly common before getting its own Community Day.
 If you're bringing Roserade to this fight, you'll want Razor Leaf and Grass Knot for its moveset.

 Luxray

 Originally encountered in the Sinnoh region of Gen IV, Luxray is the final evolution of Shinx.
-Shinx isn't super common but have been featured in a Research Breakthrough Reward, Raids, and a couple events, so chances are you have at least one.
+Shinx has been featured in a Research Breakthrough Reward, Raids, and a couple events, so chances are you have at least one.
 As a pure Electric type, it have no weaknesses Suicune can exploit, but also no resistances.
 Spark is the fast attack you're looking for and Wild Charge is the charged attack.

 Back ups?